terrible-ideas/butterdb/docs/source/index.rst

-.. fuckitdb documentation master file, created by sphinx-quickstart on Thu Mar  6 22:51:51 2014.
+.. butterdb documentation master file, created by sphinx-quickstart on Thu Mar  6 22:51:51 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fuckitdb's documentation!
+Welcome to butterdb's documentation!
 ====================================

 .. toctree::
    :maxdepth: 2

-fuckitdb is a database ORM for Google Drive Spreadsheets.
+butterdb is a database ORM for Google Drive Spreadsheets.

 Basic usage::

-   import fuckitdb
+   import butterdb

-   database = fuckitdb.Database("MyDatabaseSheet", "foo@google.com", "password")
+   database = butterdb.Database("MyDatabaseSheet", "foo@google.com", "password")

-   @fuckitdb.register(database)
+   @butterdb.register(database)
-   class User(fuckitdb.Model):
+   class User(butterdb.Model):
        def __init__(self, name, password):
            self.name = self.field(name)
            self.password = self.field(password)